kabu1204/yfs/README.md

 ---

-How space freed by GC is used?
+How space freed by GC is reused?

 vlog maintains two queues: queue1(from `head` to `tail1`) and queue2(from `end` to `tail2`).